-Oversight of 2023 Strategic Initiatives
+Oversight of 2024 Strategic Initiatives

 The Board is actively engaged in the oversight of the Company's strategy, providing advice and counsel as warranted and holding management accountable for making sound decisions in executing important matters affecting its stakeholders.
-Examples during 2023 included:
+Examples during 2024 included:

-- ESG Progress Plan, updated to reflect the Company's anticipated capital expenditures over 2024-2028, allocated across strategies aimed at delivering efficiency, sustainability and growth, while providing transparency to investors. - Announced plan to eliminate coal as an energy source by end of 2032 rather than 2035, three years earlier than previously planned. - Capital projects, investments and research tied to the execution of the Company's ESG Progress Plan, including completion of a pilot program to test hydrogen as a fuel source for power generation, and the continued mitigation of the effects of supply chain disruptions on renewable energy project timelines and costs. - · Mitigation of the continued impact of macro-economic and other trends on the utility sector. - Regulatory matters, including rate case reviews across all state jurisdictions.
+- Capital plan, updated to reflect the Company's anticipated capital expenditures over 2025-2029, allocated across strategies aimed at delivering affordable, reliable and clean energy, while providing transparency to investors. - Plans for \$27.6 billion of investments in regulated renewables, natural gas generation, LNG capacity, electric and natural gas distribution and electric transmission. - · Mitigation of the continued impact of macro-economic and other trends on the utility sector. - Prudent management of regulatory matters, including rate case reviews across all state jurisdictions.

-2023 Governance Highlights
+2024 Governance Highlights

 The Board is committed to ensuring the Company conducts its business with the highest standards of ethics, integrity and transparency.
-Governance highlights from 2023, which occurred at the Board's direction, include:
+Governance highlights from 2024, which occurred at the Board's direction, include:

-- Developed leadership succession plans, including the upcoming transition of the current Executive Chairman, Gale E. Klappa, to the role of Non-Executive Chairman following the 2024 annual meeting of stockholders, subject to annual Board nomination and shareholder approval. - · Added 5 new independent directors from 2019 through 2023. - Adopted revisions to all committee charters, except for the Executive Committee, to reflect best practices and expanding risk oversight responsibilities. - Updated governance practices and disclosures to reflect new SEC rules, including those related to universal proxy provisions, insider trading policies, clawback of incentive-based executive compensation, and cybersecurity incidents. - Updated the Corporate Governance Guidelines to reflect non-management director retirement age of 75, with the exception of any such directors who, as of October 19, 2023, had accumulated more than ten years of service on the Board. - · Approved updates to the Code of Business Conduct. - Established independent board director fees consistent with market, as recommended by outside advisor. - · Focused on expanding and enhancing public disclosures of interest to stakeholders: - Issued new position statements to address the social and economic elements of the low-carbon transition and our commitment to human rights. - Published the Company's electric utility energy mix and emission rates. - Issued corporate responsibility report in alignment with the Sustainability Accounting Standards Board ("SASB") industry standards. - Published the Company's consolidated EEO-1 Report. - Enhanced the public disclosure of the Company's political activities, corporate political donations and lobbying, including the Company's first Trade Association and Climate Engagement Report.
+- Developed and executed leadership succession plans, including the transition of Gale E. Klappa from the role of Executive Chairman to the role of Non-Executive Chairman following the 2024 annual meeting of stockholders. - · Added 6 new independent directors between 2020 and 2025. - Recruited and appointed two new independent directors with significant utility experience for terms beginning January 1, 2025. - Reviewed committee charters to confirm they reflect best practices and risk oversight responsibilities and approved appropriate updates. - Reviewed governance practices and disclosures to reflect evolving SEC rules, including those related to insider trading policies, climate and cybersecurity incidents. - Established independent director and non-executive chair fees consistent with market, as recommended by outside advisor. - Addressed stockholder support for a simple majority voting standard, evidenced by the inclusion of proposals 4 and 5 herein. - Focused on expanding and enhancing public disclosures of interest to stakeholders: - Published the Company's electric utility energy mix and emission rates. - Issued corporate responsibility report in alignment with the Sustainability Accounting Standards Board ("SASB") industry standards. - · Published the Company's consolidated EEO-1 Report. - Provided oversight to the selection of new presidents of the Company's Wisconsin and Illinois utilities.